Our Fair Play Discussion Signaled the End of My Marriage

 “In the end I walked away from my dream job to become an independent consultant, a move I don’t regret (but I do still think about a lot).
 In my case, it was because - however supportive my corporate employer was about holding my full-time position for me during my maternity leave - the company didn’t have family friendly systems in place to support parents requiring more flexibility in the early child rearing years that directly follow.”

 I was a senior editor at a division of HarperCollins when I had my first baby.
 It was most definitely a dream job but it came with a commute that stole three hours from each day.
-When my company said I could no longer work from home one day a week, I quit.
+When my company said I could no longer work from home one day a week, an accommodation they had offered when I came back from maternity leave, I quit.

 Rodsky ended up going back to work full-time upon the birth of her second child but found that she was still managing most of the mental load, working to ensure that the fact that she was back at work full-time didn’t impact her husband.